 Where to Buy an I amsterdam City Card and Pick It Up or Digital Options

-There are a few ways to buy an I amsterdam City Card:
+There are a couples ways to buy an I amsterdam City Card:

 - Online, in advance (pick up in person or delivery available)

 - In person

 We recommend picking the card up in person.
 But you'll see two additional options upon check out for hotel delivery and DHL delivery, both of which incur additional fees.

-It’s incredibly easy to pick up your pass in person when you arrive to Amsterdam.
+It’s incredibly easy to pick up your card in person when you arrive to Amsterdam.
 You don’t have to have a physical print out of your voucher confirmation in hand if you purchased ahead of time online.
 You only need to show it on your phone.
 (It’s a good idea to take a screenshot of it on your phone after you purchase it so you don’t have to fuss with finding it when you arrive.)

-Here’s where you can pick it up (for orders ahead of time or on-the-spot purchases):
+Here's where you can pick up orders placed ahead of time or on-the-spot purchases:

 - Amsterdam Centraal Station north side closer to the water: The I amsterdam Store is located on the north side of the station, closest to the water.
-Follow the signs to “IJ-Zijde” and you’ll find it.
+Follow the signs to “IJ-Zijde” and you'll find it.
 They are open Monday through Wednesday, 8:00am to 7;00pm, and Thursday to Saturday from 8:00am to 8:00pm.
 Sunday hours are 10:00am to 4:00pm.

 - Amsterdam Airport Schiphol: The I amsterdam Visitor Center at Amsterdam Airport Schiphol is within arrivals halls 2, at the Holland Tourist Information area.
 They are open daily from 7:00am to 10:00pm.

 However, each of these locations that aren't one of the I amsterdam Visitor Centres or stores won't necessarily have an abundance of cards in stock.
 So it's safest to go to one of the three locations above to get one.

 DO NOT LOSE YOUR CARD!
-Put it in a safe place when you get it because if it’s lost or stolen it will not be replaces.
+Put it in a safe place when you get it because if it's lost or stolen it will not be replaced.

 What's included with the I amsterdam City Card and What You'll Save Money on in The Netherlands